Assessment via telepractice: general guidelines

 - the purpose of the assessment--it may not be appropriate to administer a test remotely if you need to ensure the correct individual is taking the test, or if you need to observe the actual test administration in detail, or if there is a legal circumstance that dictates an in-person evaluation

-- the availability of a trained aide or independent support personnel
+- the availability of a trained facilitator or independent support personnel

 - the availability of a remote testing environment that is free of distractions, and conducive to valid test taking